 B.S., Electrical Engineering, University of Colorado

-Kara joined NREL in 2011 as a principal engineer in the Transmission Grid Integration Group, working on issues related to the integration of significant levels of wind and solar generation into the bulk transmission system.
+Kara joined NREL in 2011 as a principal engineer in the Transmission and Grid Integration group, working on issues related to the integration of significant levels of wind and solar generation into the bulk transmission system.
 She is leading Phase 3 of the Western Wind and Solar Integration Study, which is analyzing frequency response and transient stability with high renewable penetration.
 Prior to joining NREL, Kara worked for GE, where she was a principal contributor to many of the key U.S. wind integration studies and the development of dynamic models of wind and solar plants.